 How to Sign Digital Art

 The popularity of digital art is on the rise, so it’s important to have a simple, effective way to sign your digital artwork.
-While the method of signing digital art may be different, all the same rules apply; the placement and style of signature are important.
+While the method of signing digital art may be different, all the same rules apply; the placement and style of the signature are important.
 Signaturely can help you create the right signature for all of your digital art.

 Whether it’s a stagnant, consistent digital signature that you simply place on your work or a hand-drawn signature, signatures on digital art are just as important as those placed on traditional works.
 Here are some tips on how you can digitally sign a drawing or painting on your iPad.